Planning a trip to Yosemite in winter and looking for information on how to visit this park in the off-season? We got

 Half Dome is Yosemite’s most recognizable granite formation that is located on the eastern side of Yosemite Valley.
 There are many great places to enjoy the views of Half Dome throughout the park.

 For picture-perfect views head over to the Sentinel Bridge which has a clear vantage point of Half Dome reflected in the Merced River.
 This is an especially popular spot for photography at sunrise and sunset.

 PHOTOGRAPHY TIP: Bring a travel tripod to stabilize your camera, eliminate blur and optimize the camera settings.

 El Capitan is a massive rock formation that stands tall above the tree line.
 This unique granite monolith is popular for rock climbing in the summer and photography year-round.

 Cathedral Beach Picnic Area offers incredible views of El Capitan from its shores.
-To get there you can park along Southside Drive and walk 5-10 minutes until you reach the river.
+To get there you can park along Southside Drive and walk for 5-10 minutes until you reach the river.
 I recommend using microspikes on this walk in winter to prevent you from slipping on icy snow.

 Valley Loop Trail

 The Yosemite Valley Loop Trail explores some of the best parts of Yosemite National Park and offers up-close views of Yosemite Falls, El Capitan, Sentinel Rocks, and many other highlights.

 The Yosemite Valley Loop Trail is located at a lower elevation so this hike is accessible all year round, including December and January.
 This makes it a great trail option during the winter months when many other hikes in Yosemite are closed for the season.

 The Valley Loop Trail travels through the entire Yosemite Valley so you can start it from many different places.
 We followed a map from AllTrails that started the trek at Camp 4.
 If there is no parking there, you can also park and begin the trail by Lower Yosemite Falls.